Canon 800D vs Nikon D800

 Studio photographers will appreciate that the Nikon D800 (unlike the 800D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the 800D and the D800 have been discontinued, but can regularly be found used on eBay.
+Both the 800D and the D800 have been discontinued, but can regularly be found used on ebay.
 The D800 was replaced by the Nikon D810, while the 800D was followed by the Canon 850D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 800D and D800 can be found, respectively, in the Canon 800D Manual (free pdf) or the online Nikon D800 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon 800D and the Nikon D800?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.